GregoireUhlrich/eco-perf/README.md

 cumulatively, a lot of resources during a long time (and not only a snap-shot of resource consumption such as in `htop`).

-Applications are built using the `terminal_interface` library providing a simple interface to create and manipulate widgets inside a terminal.
+Applications are built using the `cute_terminal` library providing a simple interface to create and manipulate widgets inside a terminal.

 ## Package structure